paguzma/cjekel.github.io/about.md

 ---

 # About Me
 I'm a semi-pro traveler, burrito aficionado, Python scripter, and problem solver.
 Currently I'm pursuing a PhD in Mechanical Engineering at the University of Florida and Stellenbosch University.
+View my [CV](/CV).
 Some of my interests include:

 - numerical modeling
 - high performance computing